Aurel300/ludumdare43/README.md

 As the action of their Temple-tron, a player can perform a ritualistic sacrifice.
 The effects of the sacrifice depend on their faction's [god](#gods).
 They may sacrifice:

  - a unit - if it can perform an action this turn, but has not yet (i.e. not units that have just been produced, nor units that have moved / attacked / ...)
- - a tile - if they own that tile
  - a turn - if they have performed no other actions during that turn
  - money - 100 cycles